sateffen/nodgine/docs/details/middleware.md

 should prefer this way.

 The second way is to return `false` from your middleware.
 This will automatically create a rejected promise.
-This way helps to write simple, synchron abort functions.
+This way helps to write simple, synchronous abort functions.

-The third, but not best way is to throw an error.
+The third, but not the best way is to throw an error.
 By throwing an error the chain will stop as well, and start the cleanup.
 The error will be rethrown, so you can catch this with `process.on('unhandledRejection', () => {})`.